Premier SFC: Cian Dorgan inspires Ballincollig to victory over Carrigaline

 It was always going to be a slow burner given the pressure involved with no room for error.
 Carrigaline did start slightly better but it was Ballincollig who kicked the first score after four minutes.
 Rob Noonan set up Cian Dorgan for a white flag.
 A minute later, Carrigaline drew parity through a close-range Brian Coakley free.

 Ahearne was having a big impact on the game and the young Ballincollig man got his second point after 16 minutes but it could have very easily been a goal.
-A well worked Carrigaline move resulted in Eanna Desmond popping the ball over the bar.
-The team in blue and yellow then created an excellent goal scoring chance, but Callum Barrett’s well struck shot hit the crossbar.
+A well-worked Carrigaline move resulted in Eanna Desmond popping the ball over the bar.
+The team in blue and yellow then created an excellent goal-scoring chance, but Callum Barrett’s well-struck effort hit the crossbar.

 The Village nudged ahead through two quick points, 0-6 to 0-5 after 23 minutes.
 A crucial score arrived after 27 minutes, Noonan once again playing his part in a Ballincollig score, as he set up the impressive Dorgan and the latter placed the ball into the back of the net.
 Carrig finished the half with a Brian Coakley free, their first score in 12 minutes, to leave a goal between the sides at half-time, 1-6 to 0-6.